 I got my PhD in Economics at University of California, Berkeley in 2021.

-My research interests are in international economics, economic geography, and environmental economics.
+My research interests are in international economics and macroeconomics.
 My CV is here, and a description of my research is here.

 I study whether and how retail chains and their geographic distribution of stores contribute to the propagation of shocks across regions in the United States.
 Linking detailed store scanner micro-data to a county-level house price dataset for the period of the Great Recession, I investigate the spread of house-price induced local shocks through the networks of retail chains.
 My main empirical finding is that county-level prices are sensitive to shocks in distant counties that happen to be served by the same retail chains.
 A 10% drop in house prices in other counties that are served by the same retailers leads, on average, to a 1.4% decline in the local consumer retail price index.
 My results hold after conditioning on trade relationships due to geographic proximity.
 In fact, I document that once the retail chains' networks are controlled for, there is no additional role for propagation of shocks across nearby regions.
 Finally, while the network of retail chains is an important determinant of the effect local shocks have on consumer prices, it does not affect wages in distant regions, which suggests that the network of retail chains affects consumers' real income.
 I rationalize the reduced-form estimates in a model in which retail chains vary prices uniformly across their stores as a function of changes in market demand that they face at the (aggregate) chain level.
 I find that the calibrated model with uniform pricing can fully account for the reduced-form effects.
 Counterfactual analysis shows that uniform pricing and the geographic distribution of retail chains reduced cross-county dispersion in inflation by 40% during the Great Recession, benefiting consumers from low-income counties that were less exposed to drops in local house prices.

 We uncover a novel fact about the relationship between exporting and importing.
 Using a comprehensive database of Argentine firms, we find that exporting to a new destination increases the probability of a firm beginning to import from that market within the lapse of one year.
 We develop a model of import and export decisions to study the effect of productivity and import costs on the intensive and extensive margins of importing.
 We show that "importing after exporting" implies that export entry reduces the cost of importing from that market.
 This effect is more likely to occur in distant markets, and in situations where importing involves non-homogeneous and rarely imported goods.
 Furthermore, new import activities from a new export destination continue regardless of whether the firm remains as an exporter in that market.
-This evidence emphasizes the influence of export experience on firms' sourcing decisions.
+This evidence is consistent with exporting reducing the information costs of importing.
 The effect of export entry on sourcing costs has implications that go beyond qualitative insights: according to our quantitative exercise, import costs fall 53% in a given destination after export entry, and the estimated import-cost savings increase for distant markets outside the Americas.

 How does multinational production affect climate change?
 Global climate negotiations have set the goal of enormous transfers per year from rich to poor countries, including through private investment, to address climate change.
 Two stylized facts motivate the analysis of multinational production as a mechanism for such transfers.
 First, carbon emissions per dollar of value added or output differ substantially across countries, even conditional on industrial composition.
 Second, the emissions rate of a foreign-owned plant increases with the emission rate of its home country, suggesting that firms bring green technology with them when operating abroad.
 We develop and quantify a multi-country general equilibrium model of multinational production, trade, and energy to assess how policies encouraging multinational production would affect global carbon emissions and welfare.